Madic-/Sway-DE/README.md

 ## Notes

 * Currently the bar is commented because I'm testing [i3status-rust](https://github.com/greshake/i3status-rust) as an alternative bar.
-If you want to use it copy the file **config/sway.d/09_bar.conf** to something like **99_bar.conf** and uncomment all required settings.
+If you want to activate i3blocks copy the file **config/sway.d/09_bar.conf** to something like **99_bar.conf** and uncomment all required settings.